MicrosoftDocs/sql-docs/docs/advanced-analytics/r/r-package-how-to-enable-or-disable.md

 manager: "cgronlund"
 ms.workload: "Inactive"
 ---
-# Enable or disable DDL package management for SQL Server
+# Enable or disable remote package management for SQL Server
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

-This article describes how to enable management of external code libraries using a DDL statement.
-This feature is new in SQL Server 2017, and is designed to allow the database administrator to control package installation on the instance using T-SQL rather than R or Python tools.
+This article describes how to enable management of R packages from a remote instance of Machine Learning Server.
+After the package management feature has been enabled, you can use RevoScaleR commands to install packages on a database from a remote client.

 > [!NOTE]
 > Currently management of R libraries is supported; support for Python is on the roadmap.

-After the package management feature has been enabled, you can use DDL statements to create a package library.
-You can also use RevoScaleR commands to install packages on a database from a remote client.

-> [!NOTE]
-> By default, the external package management feature for SQL Server is disabled, even if machine learning features have been installed.
+By default, the external package management feature for SQL Server is disabled, even if machine learning features have been installed.
 You must run a separate script to enable the feature as described in the next section.

 ## Overview of process and tools